-In this travel blog I will give in details about the best offbeat destinations in odisha that will blow our mind.
-So lets start the journey.
+In this travel blog, I will give in detail the best offbeat destinations in Odisha that will blow our minds.
+So let’s start the journey.

-Debrigarh wildlife sanctuary is located in Sambalpur district of odisha which is 220 kms from the capital city Bhubaneshwar.
-A visit to this sanctuary would definitely be a memorable experience in the life of any natural lover.
+Debrigarh wildlife sanctuary is located in the Sambalpur district of Odisha which is 220 km from the capital city Bhubaneshwar.
+A visit to this sanctuary would definitely be a memorable experience in the life of any nature lover.
 To start with, the drive through the hirakud dam dyke road to reach the sanctuary main gate is beautiful.
 This is because one can enjoy astounding views of the clear water of the reservoir on the way.
-The reservoir forms hirakud wildlife division which is home to many species of animals.
+The reservoir forms the hirakud wildlife division which is home to many species of animals.
 This road runs parallel to the huge reservoir and so it gives a feeling of a marine dive due to the unseen horizon that combines perfectly with the clear blue sky.
-We stayed in Debrigarh nature camp ,which is 3 km inside the forest from the main gate of the reservoir.
-The nature camp provides nice cottages and they also provide boating facilities and jungle safari for rs 200 perhead .
-This is quite reasonable owing to the chances of spotting the numerous species of wildlife in hirakud wildlife division.
-Cost per night in Debrigarh nature camp is rs 6000 including three time meals for a couple.
-Jungle safari is the main attractrion for tourists visiting this place as one can see many wild animals like bison,wild boars,sambar deer,spotted deer,peacocks and if fortune favours leopards and bears can also be seen.
-Perhaps watching so many wild animals is a cherishable experience for any traveller looking to explore odisha ,the soul of incredible india.

-Odisha eco nature camps are located in all the best offbeat destinations in odisha.
+Odisha eco nature camps are located in all the best offbeat destinations in Odisha.
 But I never imagined the location of Khandadhar nature camp would be so perfect with an astonishing view of the state’s 2nd tallest waterfall.
-In fact the waterfall can be seen gushing from the top of the mountain rich in aluminium mineral.
-The nature camp has two complexes one at the foot of the entry gate to the waterfall and other on top of a mountain, 100 metres from the entry gate.
-This view can only be seen from the eco nature camp situated in top of the mountain.
-Perhaps Among all the nature camps that I have visited this is perhaps the best nature camp in terms of panoramic view of the mountains and the greenery.
-Food was delectable and the cottages were huge with two balconies, facing the waterfall.
-At a price of RS 3800 inclusive of dinner, breakfast, lunch and evening snacks, considering the significance and the natural beauty surrounding the nature camp this is quite cheap.
-Rooms are very clean with plenty of amenities.
+In fact, the waterfall can be seen gushing from the top of the mountain rich in aluminum mineral.
+The nature camp has two complexes one at the foot of the entry gate to the waterfall and other on top of a mountain, 100 meters from the entry gate.
+This view can only be seen from the eco nature camp situated at the top of the mountain.
+Perhaps Among all the nature camps that I have visited this is perhaps the best nature camp in terms of the panoramic view of the mountains and the greenery.
+The food was delectable and the cottages were huge with two balconies, facing the waterfall.
+At a price of RS 3800 inclusive of dinner, breakfast, lunch, and evening snacks, considering the significance and the natural beauty surrounding the nature camp this is quite cheap.
+The rooms are very clean with plenty of amenities.

-Odisha’s most famous waterfall among all odisha destinations looks splendid in the monsoon as the water plunging down from a height of 244 metres.
-However It becomes more gushing in it’s force due to the increase of the volume of water in Brahmani river.
-Moreover the moisture laden clouds covers the top of the mountains of Sundargarh which are rich in bauxite minerals.
-Both these phenomena creates a mesmerising experience in the vicinity of the waterfall.
+Odisha’s most famous waterfall among all Odisha destinations looks splendid in the monsoon as the water plunging down from a height of 244 meters.
+However It becomes more gushing in its force due to the increase in the volume of water in the Brahmani river.
+Moreover the moisture-laden clouds covers the top of the mountains of Sundargarh which are rich in bauxite minerals.
+Both these phenomena create a mesmerizing experience in the vicinity of the waterfall.
 In Odiya language Khandadhar means sharp sword and thus since the waterfall looks like a sword it was named by the locals.
-From the entry point it takes 630 number of steps to go near the waterfall.
+From the entry point, it takes 630 number of steps to go near the waterfall.
 This is quite a mammoth task.
 But when a tourist reaches the top, the experience serenity and the splendid form of the waterfall is an out of this world experience.